OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

 Corrections are done in cartesian space.

 Coordinates of the gridded model are in ENU (east, north, up) space because it would otherwise require an enormous 3 dimensional grid to handle the corrections in cartesian space.
 Keeping the correction in lat/long space reduces the complexity of the grid significantly.
 Consequently though, the input coordinates needs to be converted to lat/long space when searching for corrections in the grid.
-This is done with the *cart* operation.
+This is done with the :ref:`cart<cart>` operation.
 The converted grid corrections can then be applied to the input coordinates in cartesian space.
 The conversion from ENU space to cartesian space is done in the following way:

 .. math::
     :label: enu2xyz